Photo:Bob Sanderson (User:Rtsanderson) [CC BY-SA 3.0 (https://creativecommons.org/licenses/by-sa/3.0)]

-Buffalo Springfield released three albums in three years and then it was over.
-Unlike the other bands that fueled the Crosby Stills & Nash supergroup like The Byrds and The Hollies that continued ion when they lost their key members, Buffalo Springfield broke up for good in 1968.
-Buffalo Springfield’s first album was released in 1966 entitled Buffalo Springfield.
-Their second album was released in 1967 entitled Buffalo Springfield Again
+Buffalo Springfield released three albums in three years, and it was over.
+Unlike the other bands that fueled the Crosby Stills & Nash supergroup, like The Byrds and The Hollies that continued when they lost their key members, Buffalo Springfield broke up for good in 1968.
+Buffalo Springfield’s first album, Buffalo Springfield, was released in 1966 and is entitled Buffalo Springfield.
+Their second album was released in 1967 and is entitled Buffalo Springfield Again.
+Buffalo Springfield’s final album was released in 1968 called Last Time Around.

-# 10 – Nowadays Clancy Can’t Even Sing
+# 10 – Nowaday’s, Clancy Can’t Even Sing

 # 9 – Four Days Gone